debordem/8.4_test_site/readme.md

 #### STEP 2
 Clone this repository into your **Sites Folder** as a starting point for your project.

+#### STEP 3
-All files should go in the folder (example below)
+All your project files should go in the folder (example below)

 ![Image of Structure](https://github.com/debordem/8.4_test_site/blob/master/structure.png)

+*There are files outside this folder you should leave alone if you want password protection.*

 Your home page ***must*** be called **index.html**.